RamaLingeswaraRao950/RPS-Game/README.md

 ## Features

-- **User Move Selection**: Choose between Stone, Paper, and Scissors to play against the computer.
+- **User Move Selection**: Choose between Rock, Paper, Scissor to play against the computer.
 - **Computer Move**: The computer randomly selects its move.
 - **Win Tracking**: The win count increases for the player or the computer based on the outcome of each round.
 - **Persistent Storage**: Win counts are stored in the local storage for easy access.